NomicFoundation/hardhat/docs/src/content/tutorial/testing-contracts.md

 const ownerBalance = await token.balanceOf(owner.address);
 ```

 Recall that the account that deploys the token gets its entire supply.
-By default, an Ignition module is deployed with the first Hardhat account which matches the first returned Signer.
-This means that the account in the `owner` variable executed the deployment, and `balanceOf()` should return the entire supply amount.
+By default, an Ignition module is deployed with the first Hardhat account. `ethers.getSigners()` mirrors this ordering which means that the account in the `owner` variable executed the deployment, and that `balanceOf()` should return the entire supply amount.

 ```js
 expect(await token.totalSupply()).to.equal(ownerBalance);